emibloque/emibloque/_posts/2020-04-10-the-main-threat-of-a-single-thread.md

 Note that we can use a message queue to communicate between services or background jobs, it is up to you.

+> Use Node.js Child Process

+This approach, with its benefits and downsides, is really well explained [here](https://nodejs.org/en/docs/guides/dont-block-the-event-loop/#offloading){:target="\_blank"}.

 > Using Node.js Worker threads

 Ok, fine, I've hidden some information about Node.js threads 🙈.
 Since `v10.5.0` of Node.js we can use what is called [Worker threads](https://nodejs.org/api/worker_threads.html){:target="\_blank"}, in browsers we have something similar called [WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers){:target="\_blank"}.

-Using a worker thread, we can offload the execution of this task to another process within the same machine.
+Using a worker thread, we can offload the execution of this task to another thread (sharing memory space) within the same machine.

 ## Final thoughts